 - The patient is able to recover compensation for their injuries in a court of law

 It is important to note that a victim must first prove a doctor-patient relationship before they can sue a doctor for medical malpractice.
 This means that a victim must show that they received treatment from a doctor that failed to diagnose their condition.
 A victim cannot sue a doctor for receiving casual medical advice.

 If a plaintiff is successful in litigating a medical malpractice claim, they can recover compensatory damages for their injuries and other losses.
 Compensatory damages can be awarded for the following:

 - Loss of wages and future loss of wages

 This is not a comprehensive list.
 Our firm is ready to help you seek compensation after a failure to diagnose injury.
 Waste no time in speaking with an experienced attorney concerning your case.

 Contact Our Experienced Maryland Lawyer for Failing to Diagnose or Treat an Infection

 If your doctor failed to diagnose or treat your infection, you should contact an experienced Maryland failure to diagnose lawyer to discuss your potential claim.
-Medical malpractice attorney Randolph Rice has worked with many victims of medical malpractice, and he would be pleased to provide you with legal representation.
+Maryland attorney for long-lasting infections from a surgery Randolph Rice has worked with many victims of medical malpractice, and he would be pleased to provide you with legal representation.
 To schedule a free legal consultation concerning your case, contact Rice, Murtha & Psoras at (410) 694-7291.
 You may also contact the firm by using our online submission form.